StackExchange/dnscontrol/documentation/byo-secrets.md

 # How it works

-Tests are executed if `*_DOMAIN` exists.
+Tests are executed if `*_DOMAIN` exists where `*` is the name of the provider.
 If the value is empty or unset, the test is skipped.
-If a test doesn't require secrets, the `*_DOMAIN` variable is hardcoded so that it always runs.
-Otherwise, it is set by looking up the secret.
 For example, if a provider is called `FANCYDNS`, there must be a secret called `FANCYDNS_DOMAIN`.

 # Bring your own secrets

 This section describes how to add a provider to the testing system.

-In this example, we will use a fictional DNS provider named "FANCYDNS".

 Step 1: Create a branch